DejavuForensics/Ransomware/README.md

 -	generate IDS or IPS alerts with Snort and Suricata (network monitoring and management tools).

 ######	Features related to DNS servers (Domain Name System, servers responsible for the translation of URL addresses in IP).
 It is investigated the audited file tries to:
--	Connect to DNS servers of dynamic DNS providers;
+-	connect to DNS servers of dynamic DNS providers;
--	Connect to the expired malicious site 3322.org, or its related domain, 125.77.199.30;
+-	connect to the expired malicious site 3322.org, or its related domain, 125.77.199.30;
--	Resolve some Free Hosting domain, possibly malicious.
+-	resolve some Free Hosting domain, possibly malicious.

 ######	Features related to file type:

--	Checks whether the file tested is a SSH, Telnet, SCP and / or FTP-style FTP client with its files, registry keys and mutexes;
+-	It is audited if the suspect server the suspect file is a SSH, Telnet, SCP and / or FTP-style FTP client with its files, registry keys and mutexes;
 -	It is investigated whether the suspect file is a suspect downloader (download manager);
 -	It is investigated if the file has in it a path to a pdb extension file, which contains information given directly to the system compiler.